 Products and Services

 Products and services is a diverse, vital pillar.
 It covers all of the various dues-based and fee-based services offered by THA to its members.
-This includes areas such as reimbursement, performance improvement, small and rural hospital support, workforce development and THA Solutions Group.
+This includes areas such as reimbursement, performance improvement, small and rural hospital support, workforce development and THA Center for Innovative Solutions.

 The THA Education Department identifies expert speakers and offers programs to keep hospital executives, managers and board members, as well as clinical and non-clinical staff, knowledgeable about the quickly changing aspects of healthcare.
 This includes regulatory requirements and addressing day-to-day operational needs.